Market schedule

 /v1/events/enforcement - each enforcement action now carries a shared

-tracereference, and/v1/tracescan hydrate that reference back to the SEC release document plus any attached source-ingest lineage - omni-apps does not currently expose a dedicated enforcement UI, but the Datastream surface is now live as a direct contract for future alert and investigation flows
+tracereference, and/v1/tracescan hydrate that reference back to the SEC release document plus any attached source-ingest lineage - SEC API does not currently expose a dedicated enforcement UI, but the API surface is live for alert and investigation workflows

 Filing traceability